KaustubhSathe/Codeforces/README.md

 Problems can be sorted by their difficulty and number of submissions.

-// Add a pic here
+// Add a pic here browseproblems

-Your solved problems are marked as green tick :
+Your solved problems are marked as green tick and failed submissions as red cross:

-// Add pic here

-Search problems :

-// Add a pic here
+// Add pic here greenticpic